rubemjuniorBR/meow.yarn.nvim/README.md

 ---

-## ✨ Key Features
+## Key Features

-- **🌲 Clean, Interactive Tree**: Shows hierarchies in a straightforward, expandable list
+- **Clean, Interactive Tree**: Shows hierarchies in a straightforward, expandable list
-- **🧬 Type & Call Hierarchies**: Explore both supertypes/subtypes and callers/callees of functions
+- **Type & Call Hierarchies**: Explore both supertypes/subtypes and callers/callees of functions
-- **📄 Live Preview**: Instantly see the relevant code for any item you select in the tree
+- **Live Preview**: Instantly see the relevant code for any item you select in the tree
-- **🎯 Jump to Definition**: Press Enter on any item to go directly to its location in the code
+- **Jump to Definition**: Press Enter on any item to go directly to its location in the code
-- **🔄 Explore Deeper**: Pick any symbol in the tree and make it the new starting point for exploration, or switch directions (e.g., from callers to callees) on the fly
+- **Explore Deeper**: Pick any symbol in the tree and make it the new starting point for exploration, or switch directions (e.g., from callers to callees) on the fly
-- **💨 Fast & Non-Blocking**: Fully asynchronous so it won't freeze your Neovim
+- **Fast & Non-Blocking**: Fully asynchronous so it won't freeze your Neovim
-- **🚀 Built on Solid Foundations**: Powered by Neovim's native LSP and [nui.nvim](https://github.com/MunifTanjim/nui.nvim)
+- **Built on Solid Foundations**: Powered by Neovim's native LSP and [nui.nvim](https://github.com/MunifTanjim/nui.nvim)

 ---

-## 📋 Prerequisites
+## Prerequisites

 ### Required